 Why Is My Countertop Pulling Away from The Wall?
+(How to Fix)

 A countertop is the surface of a kitchen, bathroom, or laundry room.
 It is generally flat and made with a variety of materials.
 Some common materials used for countertops include granite, marble, slate, and laminate.
-Countertops can be used to create various design styles and are often decorated with decorative items.
-They are usually installed in a kitchen or bathroom for aesthetic purposes.

 Few things are more annoying than when your countertop starts to pull away from the wall.
 This is a common problem, especially if your kitchen has been remodeled in the last few years.
 If you have not heard of this issue before, you may wonder what causes it and how to fix it.